 Canada Emergency Business Account for small businesses and non-profit members

-The Canada Emergency Business Account (CEBA) provides eligible small businesses and not-for-profit members with an interest-free loan of $40,000.
+The Canada Emergency Business Account (CEBA) provides eligible small businesses and not-for-profit members with an interest-free loan of $60,000.
+If you currently have been approved for the initial $40,000 loan, you may now apply for an additional $20,000.
 This federal program is designed to help cover operating costs for organizations experiencing temporary revenue reductions as a result of COVID-19.

 - No minimum monthly principal payments until December 31, 2022.